 As part of the wider Group strategy of digital customer interaction, its use of advanced data analytics and the increasing cyber security threat, together with regulators' attention to conduct issues, the Company has increased its inherent exposure to risks such as data theft, conduct breaches and customer service interruption arising from IT systems failure.
-The Company and its parent has sought to contain and reduce exposure to these risks through on-going investment in programmes to improve IT security and resilience, disaster recovery, data governance and outsourcing risk.
-The Company has also implemented the new Group Operational Risk and Control Management Framework, which better integrates the results of the risk identification and assurance activities carried out across the Company's three lines of defence.
+The Company and its parent have sought to contain and reduce exposure to these risks through on-going investment in programmes to improve IT security and resilience, disaster recovery, data governance and outsourcing.
+The Company has an Operational Risk and Control Management Framework, which integrates the results of the risk identification and assurance activities carried out across the Company's three lines of defence.

-Operational risks are initially identified and assessed against implemented controls.
+Operational risks are initially identified through the Common Operational Risk Register (CORR) and assessed against implemented controls.
 Residual risk, outside tolerance, is given prioritised management action to reduce it within tolerance.
 Operational risk is quantitatively assessed on the basis of financial loss and misstatement.
 Potential reputational and conduct impacts are qualitatively assessed.
 There has been no material change to the measures used to assess operational risk during the reporting period.

 The Company holds economic capital, based on the SII SCR, against residual operational risk, to the extent that it cannot be eliminated by management action.
-QRT S.25.01 (Appendix F.1.7) shows that the Company's undiversified SCR for operational risk is £1,352 thousand (2017: £1,147 thousand).
+QRT S.25.01 (Appendix F.1.7) shows that the Company's undiversified SCR for operational risk is £964thousand (2018: £1,352 thousand).
 The Company also produces specific conduct risk management information used to measure and analyse its exposure to conduct risk.